🧬

 Unique facts and fascinating details

-- Despite their hunting background, they are known for being exceptionally gentle with children.
+• Despite their hunting background, they are known for being surprisingly gentle and affectionate with their families.

 Frequently Asked Questions